adamfoneil/DapperLunchAndLearn/README.md

 This is intended for a live demo using a certain [DotNetFiddle](https://dotnetfiddle.net/Bni3CE) to learn [Dapper](https://github.com/DapperLib/Dapper), a great library for working with SQL in C#.

-To setup your fiddle environment, add the NuGet package **AO.DapperLunchAndLearn** and you'll be able to do these exercises.

 # The database schema

 To do anything with Dapper, you need a database to play with.
 I've created something really simple to store music metadata.